 • A cleft lip or cleft palate.

-Even if a woman eats a well balanced diet, she may not get the extra folic acid she needs to prevent birth defects unless she also takes a supplement.
-So experts say that all women who are able to get pregnant should take a daily supplement that has 400 to 800 mcg of folic acid.footnote 3
+Even with healthy eating habits, you may not get enough folic acid to prevent birth defects unless you also take a supplement.
+So experts say that anyone who is able to get pregnant should take a daily supplement that has 400 to 800 mcg of folic acid.

 Follow your doctor's advice about how to get higher amounts of folic acid.
 Don't just take more multivitamins.
 You could get too much of the other substances that are in the multivitamin.

-Folic acid recommendations for women who aren't planning to get pregnant
+Folic acid recommendations for people who aren't planning to get pregnant

 Even if you aren't planning to get pregnant, your doctor may recommend a daily supplement.

 Many pregnancies aren't planned.
 And the birth defects that folic acid can prevent start to form in the first 6 weeks of pregnancy.
-This is often before a woman even knows she's pregnant.
+This is often before someone even knows they are pregnant.

-So you can see why getting enough daily folic acid—even before you get pregnant—is so important.
+Getting enough daily folic acid—even before you get pregnant—is important.
 If you are pregnant and you have not been taking a vitamin containing folic acid, begin taking it right away.

 Related Links

-Folate Test Folate Deficiency Anemia Spina Bifida Nutrition While Breastfeeding
+Nutrition While Breastfeeding Folate Test Spina Bifida Folate Deficiency Anemia

 <cipublic-spinner variant="large"><span>Loading…</span></cipublic-spinner>